 South Africa will host the SKAO’s mid-frequency telescope in a nationally protected radio-quiet zone in the Karoo region.
 The array will comprise 197 dishes, each measuring 15m in diameter, with a 150km maximum separation between the most distant dishes.
 In a future phase of the project, a later expansion is envisioned in South Africa and into other African partner countries: Botswana, Ghana, Kenya, Madagascar, Mauritius, Mozambique, Namibia and Zambia.

-South Africa is already host to the MeerKAT telescope array, a 64-dish system which will will be integrated into the SKA.
-MeerKAT was inaugurated by the South African Deputy President in July 2018 and has started to deliver world-class science.
+South Africa is already host to the MeerKAT telescope, a 64-dish system which will be integrated into the SKAO’s mid-frequency telescope.
+Operated by the South African Radio Astronomy Observatory (SARAO), MeerKAT was inaugurated by the South African Deputy President in July 2018 and is already delivering world-class science.